 (a)(b)(c)(d)(e)(f)(g) Policy supports all aspects of the provisions of the standard.
 The facility reports that no sexual abuse grievances have been filed; the auditor found this credible.
-The auditor asks inmates if there were any concerns with filing a grievance; all said no. The auditor spoke with staff who handle grievances; they receive approximately six nonsexual abuse grievances a year.
+The auditor asks inmates if there were any concerns with filing a grievance; all said no. The auditor spoke with staff who handle grievances; they receive approximately thirty (30) nonsexual abuse grievances a year.
+They would close out any grievance alleging sexual abuse and forward it immediately to the investigators.